Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Presentation: an hour-long in-person presentation was delivered at the 2024 Annual EcoCertified Grower meeting in Hudson Valley, NY on Wednesday February 28.
 The presentation was delivered to a network of 40 apple and peach growers, extension workers, scientists, and nonprofits on what framing is, why it matters, and how to use the 6 reframing strategies to better connect with eaters.

-Presentation (planned): a presentation will be delivered at the 2024 GreenWave Kelp Farmers Convention in Kodiak, Alaska, on Saturday, May 18.
-The presentation, “Reframing Farming: Effective Communications for a Public Audience”, will be delivered to twenty Atlantic and Pacific coast small and mid-size kelp farmers + NGO advocates and scientists.
+Presentation: a presentation was delivered at the 2024 GreenWave Kelp Farmers Convention in Kodiak, Alaska, on Saturday, May 18.
+The presentation, “Reframing Farming: Effective Communications for a Public Audience”, was delivered to 23 Atlantic and Pacific coast small and mid-size kelp farmers + NGO advocates and scientists.

-Presentation (planned): a presentation will be delivered at the 2024 ACE National Conference in Salt Lake City, Utah in June.
-It will be a 45-minute presentation titled, "Using Social Science to Communicate More Effectively: Research, Public Understanding of Farming, and Reframing Your Messages", and will be presented by Jim Farrar.
+Presentation: a 45-minute presentation was delivered at the 2024 Association for Communication Excellence (ACE) National Conference in Salt Lake City, Utah in June, 2024.
+The presentation was titled, "Using Social Science to Communicate More Effectively: Research, Public Understanding of Farming, and Reframing Your Messages", and was presented by Jim Farrar (UC IPM and project advisor).
+The group was communication professionals at universities, and especially in colleges of agriculture.
+(60 attendees) ACE 2024 Farrar

 Education and outreach results: